 Knowledge: the already acquired academic and language competence compatible with level B2/C1 (CEFR).
 Skills: the ability to use academic and scientific vocabulary and grammatical structures required on the second cycle studies with regard to productive and receptive skills.

-Social competences: PhD Student is able to work individually and in a group.
-PhD Student is able to communicate in English in a scientific and professional environment.
-PhD Student can perform in public, knows the language forms appearing in the academic discussion, is able to participate actively in international conferences understanding intercultural differences.
+Social competences: Doctoral student is able to work individually and in a group.
+Doctoral student is able to communicate in English in a scientific and professional environment.
+Doctoral student can perform in public, knows the language forms appearing in the academic discussion, is able to participate actively in international conferences understanding intercultural differences.